dwdas9/home/articles/DockerAndKubernetes/SparkHiveHadoop/07B-Hadoop_Hive-SingleNode.md

 |                               | `HDFS_SECONDARYNAMENODE_USER`          | `dwdas` - User running the Hadoop Secondary NameNode service                                          |
 |                               | `YARN_RESOURCEMANAGER_USER`            | `dwdas` - User running the YARN ResourceManager service                                               |
 |                               | `YARN_NODEMANAGER_USER`                | `dwdas` - User running the YARN NodeManager service                                                   |

-## Summary

-1. Download Hadoop and Hive.
-2. Creae the necessary configuration files.
-3. Create a Dockerfile and place it in the same directory as the downloaded files.
-4. Build the Docker image.
-5. Create a Docker network (if it doesn’t exist).
-6. Run the Docker container, mapping the necessary ports and connecting it to the network.